 Not Qualified

-You are not qualified to serve as a juror if you:
+A person is not qualified to serve as a juror if you:

-- were convicted in WA in the last 5 years of 2 or more offences the statutory penalty for which is or includes imprisonment or 3 or more offences against the Road Traffic Act 2008 section 4 (excludes infringements).
+- They were convicted in WA in the last 5 years of 2 or more offences the statutory penalty for which is or includes imprisonment or 3 or more offences against the Road Traffic Act 2008 section 4 (excludes infringements).

-- have been found guilty of an offence and detained in an institution for juvenile offenders in WA or elsewhere in the last 5 years.
+- They have been found guilty of an offence and detained in an institution for juvenile offenders in WA or elsewhere in the last 5 years.

-- have been the subject of a probation or community order or an order having similar effect made by any court in the last 5 years.
+- They have been the subject of a probation or community order or an order having similar effect made by any court in the last 5 years.

-- have been the subject of a sentence of imprisonment or been on parole in WA or elsewhere in the last 5 years.
+- They have been the subject of a sentence of imprisonment or been on parole in WA or elsewhere in the last 5 years.

-- are a person under the Criminal Law (Mental Impairment) Act 2023 who is not mentally fit to stand trial.
+- They are a person under the Criminal Law (Mental Impairment) Act 2023 who is not mentally fit to stand trial.

 Note: Convictions exclude quashed, pardoned, set aside or spent convictions.